Quasi-stationary distributions for randomly perturbed dynamical systems: Applications

 \subsubsection{Competing species}

 During the mid twentieth century, laboratory experiments played a key role in establishing the competitive exclusion principle in ecology.
-One classic set of competition experiments was conducted by \citet{park-48,park-54} with flour beetles.
-To model the dynamics of these competing beetles, collaborators of Park~\citep{leslie-gower-58} used difference equations, rather than the classical Lotka-Volterra differential equation model of competition. \citet{cushing-etal-04} showed that these difference equations exhibit the same dynamical outcomes as the Lotka-Volterra models.
-Namely, one or both species may go extinct for all initial conditions, may coexist about a globally stable equilibrium, or may exhibit contingent exclusion where the initially ``more abundant'' species excludes the other species.
-Here, we consider a stochastic counterpart of the Leslie-Gower model.
+One classic set of competition experiments was conducted by \citeauthor{park-48} (\citeyear{park-48,park-54}) with flour beetles.
+To model the dynamics of these competing beetles, collaborators of Park~\citep{leslie-gower-58} used difference equations, rather than the classical Lotka--Volterra differential equation model of competition. \citet{cushing-etal-04} showed that these difference equations exhibit the same dynamical outcomes as the Lotka--Volterra models.
+Namely, one or both species may go extinct for all initial conditions, may coexist about a globally stable equilibrium or may exhibit contingent exclusion where the initially ``more abundant'' species excludes the other species.
+Here, we consider a stochastic counterpart of the Leslie--Gower model.